JRKagumba/2D-video-pose-estimation-yolov7/README.md

 ## Datasets

 The project uses publicly available running footage found from YouTube.
-At the time of writing this, the datasets consist of 29 treadmill running clips and 17 on ground running clips mainly filmed from a saggital view.
+At the time of writing this, the datasets consist of 29 treadmill running clips and 17 on ground running clips mainly filmed from a saggital view.  **Finding good publicly available on ground running data shot at a saggital view is proving to be quite challenging**

 ## About YOLOv7 Pose